Chia-Network/pool-reference/SPECIFICATION.md

 by making transactions on the blockchain.
 Furthermore, it decreases the reliance on pools for block production, since the protocol only handles distribution of rewards, and it protects against pools or farmers acting maliciously.

+## Security considerations
+The pool must ensure that partials arrive quickly, faster than the 28 second time limit of inclusion into the blockchain.
+This allows farmers that have slow setups to detect issues.

+The Pool server must check that the `pool_contract_puzzle_hash` a.k.a. `p2_singleton_puzzle_hash` matches the puzzle that they expect.
+Otherwise, the pool has no guarantee that users will not attempt to claim block rewards for themselves, and immediately leave the pool, something that the provided smart contract prevents.

+The Chia client must only connect to the pool configuration URL via HTTPS over TLS >= 1.3.
+This is to prevent session hijacking, leading to user funds being stolen.

 ## Parties

 The parties involved in the pool protocol are the pool operator and farmers.
 Each farmer is running